tiffanyadu/100-days-of-code-2/log.md

 * destructuring assigment

 **Thoughts:** I remember most of this from last year, but struggled a bit with the destructuring assignment portion.
 Got to keep pushing forward!

+### Day 20: November 20, 2018

+**Today's Progress:** Completed the ES6 section (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.
+Reviewed the following:
+* template & object literals
+* constructor functions
+* get & set functions
+* import, require, export, & export defaults

+**Thoughts:** Either I'm brain-dead tonight or this last bit of the ES6 section is dense!
+Having a hard time understanding the concepts as well as when and why I would use them.
+Maybe this will all become clearer later on when I get a chance to actually practice using them.